- Plenty of space

 The Atlas is gifted with a soft ride and quiet interior, which can seat up to eight.
 No Atlas is cramped, but the two-row Atlas Cross Sport is nearly palatial—rear seat riders get more than 40 inches of leg room, which is more than full-size SUVs and some luxury sedans.

 The cargo areas of both crossovers dare us for more pallets of flowers at the home improvement store.

-VW hasn’t detailed all the standard and available equipment in the 2021 Atlas, but all crossovers will get automatic emergency braking and blind-spot monitors.
-Base Atlas S and Atlas Cross Sport S models will make do with a 6.5-inch touchscreen, the rest of the lineup gets a better 8.0-inch touchscreen.
+The 2021 Atlas earns top marks in crash tests, and it avoids crashes well, too, with standard automatic emergency braking with pedestrian detection and blind-spot monitors.
+Base Atlas S and Atlas Cross Sport S models make do with a 6.5-inch touchscreen, the rest of the lineup gets a better 8.0-inch touchscreen.

 VW covers the Atlas with a 4-year/50,000-mile bumper to bumper warranty that’s better than many competitors.